 Once this time limit has been reached, your situation will be reevaluated to determine whether you are still unable to work or working in another industry is a possibility.

 Many deserving Iowa work injury victims do not file for the benefits they need because they are afraid of retaliation from their employers.
 Because Iowa is an at-will state for employment, any employee can be fired at any time.

-Get help from an experienced Iowa workers compensation lawyer at Pothitakis Law Firm, PC.
+Get help from an experienced Iowa workers’ compensation lawyer at Pothitakis Law Firm, PC.
 We will fight hard for every benefit you’re entitled to.
-To schedule your free, no-obligation consultation today, give us a call at 1-888-329-0243 or fill out the contact form at the bottom of the page.
+To schedule your free, no-obligation consultation today, give us a call at 1-866-PLF-IOWA (753-4692) or fill out the contact form.